AdrianDC/advanced_development_shell_tools/README.md

    <br />
    are able to be directly sourced through the provided commands in any terminal
    <br />
-   **without the need of this project being synced locally** or loaded in a root context.
+   **without the need of this project being synced locally** or loaded in the Shell.
    <br />
    This can be useful when using a different computer, when running from a root Shell,
    <br />